testfairy/docs/docs/800_FAQ/980_Migrate_from_Bintray.md

 Jfrog has recently announced the [sunset of JCenter and Bintray](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/), great services that we used to distribute our SDK.

-Starting from version [1.12.0](/Android/Changelog.html), the TestFairy Android SDK will be hosted under [maven.testfairy.com](https://maven.testfairy.com).
+As a result, starting from version [1.12.0](/Android/Changelog.html), the TestFairy Android SDK will be hosted under [maven.testfairy.com](https://maven.testfairy.com).

 In order to continue get updates, developers MUST update gradle to keep getting new TestFairy Android SDK versions.